 How do you cool off on a hot summer’s day?
 Go to a place where the temperature is a cool 9°C year-round, that’s what.
-A place where straws, stalactites and glow worms are suspended above your head and where calcite crystals have grown in the dark over many, many years.
-Mole Creek Caves provided a magnificent refuge today, but our visit involved much more than just escaping the sun!
+A place where straws, stalactites and glow worms are suspended above your head.
+Go where calcite crystals have grown in the dark over many, many years.
+Mole Creek Caves provided a magnificent refuge today, but our visit involved much more than just escaping the heat!

 Mole Creek Caves

-Both King Solomons Cave and Marakoopa Cave were discovered in 1906, King Solomons by two men chasing an unlucky wallaby and Marakoopa by two boys.
+Both King Solomons Cave and Marakoopa Cave were discovered in 1906.
+King Solomons was found by two men chasing an unlucky wallaby.
+Marakoopa was found by two boys.
 A few years later, both caves were open to the public for tours.
-You can still see the oil burner used to light King Solomons Cave (which has left its inevitable and unfortunate mark on the crystals).
+You can still see the oil burner used to light King Solomons Cave (which has left its inevitable mark on the crystals).

 King Solomons Cave is a compact gem.
-When our guide turned on the lights, looking up to see the stalactites pictured was a breathtaking experience!
-King Solomons Cave contains a variety of magnificent calcite crystal formations, winding passageways and a stunning larger chamber, in which you can see the original entrance to the cave and the oil burner.
-We were even able to see a Tasmanian Cave Spider (a very intriguing creature!).
+When our guide turned on the lights, looking up to see stalactites was a breathtaking experience!
+King Solomons Cave contains a variety of magnificent calcite crystal formations, winding passageways and a stunning larger chamber.
+Here, you can see the original entrance to the cave and the oil burner.
+We even saw a Tasmanian Cave Spider, which is a very intriguing creature!

-Marakoopa Cave is a much larger cave and has two tours, both of which include seeing the beautiful glow worms (these are found only in the Eastern states of Australia and in New Zealand).
+Marakoopa Cave is a much larger cave and has two tours.
+Both tours include the beautiful glow worms, which are found only in the Eastern states of Australia and in New Zealand.
 The first Marakoopa Cave tour takes you to its underground rivers and the second takes you up to the “Cathedral” formations.
 We took the second tour, which requires a higher fitness level due to having to climb a large number of stairs.
-We passed several magnificent flow stones, a swinging pendulite (perhaps the only one in the world!) and several magnificent shields, all lit up by the brand new lighting system (replaced due to recent flooding).
+We passed several magnificent flow stones, a swinging pendulite (perhaps the only one in the world!) and several magnificent shields.
+All of this was lit up by the brand new lighting system (replaced due to recent flooding).
 We saw glow worms in almost every chamber of the cave.
 Five glow worms had even arranged themselves in the shape of the Southern Cross, a very patriotic move on Australia Day!